tristengoodz/pysura/README.rst

 * [ ] Flutter SSR bindings for Web @Unclaimed
 * [ ] Caching Wizard @Tristen
-* [ ] Update the pysura/pysura_types/root_cmd.py to make better use of prompt_toolkit.
-It would be nice to have multiple tabs for different level of logs. @Unclaimed
 * [ ] Built in API Version Control @Tristen
-* [ ] Tighten up the command loops.
-(Ex.
-Test the deployer and input values that will fail, and make sure it can recover more gracefully) @Unclaimed

 LOW PRIORITY: